MeherajUlMahmmud/MavenRepoDownloader/README.md

 -   Dynamic handling of Maven repository URLs.
 -   Automatic creation of a Maven-like folder structure.
 -   Efficient downloading of artifacts from provided URLs or via API calls.
+-   Web UI to view and download artifacts from the local repository.

 ## Installation